ctx terminal

 Historic predecessors for

-vector graphics capable terminals include:
+vector or graphics capable terminals include:

 ReGIS,